DzeryCZ/symfony-docker/readme.md

 ---------------------------------------------------------------------------

-# Vagrant way
+# Vagrant way (Reverse folder sharing)

-**Attempt to optimize performance.**

-Create Vagrant machine on your host computer, install docker and symfony inside that Vagrant machine and share code via samba back to your host computer.
+It uses the same docker containers, but uses `vagrant` instead of `docker-machine`.
+During the setup, Vagrant VM is pulling the repository onto its virtual disk (non shared) and then share it reversely via samba protocol back to windows.

 *Notice: HyperV has to be disabled*

+## Advantages

+- Page load speed is super fast

+## Disadvantages

+- Since code is lying inside of the VM, any crash of this VM can cause loss of your uncommited changes.
+- Opening shared SMB folder in IDE (PhpStorm) is slow.

 ## Setup